-Going on a ‘non-fishing’ holiday, to a fishing destination, with a fishing fanatic is always going to be a risky call.
-I enjoy fishing, but not to the extent my husband does, so would our family holiday to Alphonse Island over New Year be hijacked by all things piscatorial?
+Going on a family holiday holiday, to a fishing destination, with a fishing fanatic is always going to be a risky call.
+I enjoy fishing, but not to the extent my husband does, so would our Christmas family holiday to Alphonse Island over New Year be hijacked by all things piscatorial?

 Well, the answer is probably yes – but I absolutely loved it!
 I knew he wouldn’t be able to resist the temptation and the writing was on the wall when the luggage seemed to contain little else but fishing kit.
 Our sons came too and while they, like me, can fish they weren’t anticipating much more than a casual flick of the rod here and there.
 By day two they were totally hooked and are now almost as obsessive about salt water fishing as their father.

 How on earth did it work then – that we all enjoyed one of the best family holidays ever?
 Well, Alphonse Island is a complete joy.
 The accommodation is gorgeous, the food wonderful and the team there couldn’t be more welcoming.
 You get around on ‘sit up and beg’ bicycles and nowhere is more than a leisurely five minute pedal away.